georgeagalianos/BuzzGame/README.md

-A 'questins' game made in java.
+A 'questions' game made in java.